What Is a Digital Mortgage Process?

 What is a digital mortgage?

-A digital mortgage is a home loan with an entirely virtual application and underwriting process.
+A digital mortgage is a home loan with a virtual application and underwriting process, and a hybrid or fully digital closing (depending on the lender or state).

 For example, America's largest mortgage lender, Rocket Mortgage, originates all of its mortgages through its online platform.
 This company doesn’t have any brick-and-mortar locations.
 Instead, the mortgage process happens online (with the potential for some communication over the phone).